 Companies and organizations use Geocodio's Census tract add-ons for many different compliance purposes.
 Banks, credit unions, and other financial institutions are required to report Census MSAs, tracts, blocks, and FIPS codes to the FFIEC to ensure they are complying with the fair lending requirements of the Community Reinvestment Act (CRA) and the Home Mortgage Disclosure Act (HMDA).
 Investors are required to report the Census Tracts of their investments to prove that they are in Opportunity Zones or qualify for the New Markets Tax Credit.
 The Federal government hires contractors on, among many factors, their HUBZone status, which is determined among other factors by the business' location in a Qualified Census Tract.
 The HRSA desginates particular Census Tracts as Health Professional Shortage Areas or Medically Underserved Areas.

 The FFIEC geocoder allows you to look up the FIPS code, Census tract, Census block, MSAs, and CSAs for a particular address.
 However, you can only do one address at a time.
-With Geocodio, you can upload a spreadsheet of hundreds or even millions of addresses and get all of the data within minutes.
-Geocodio is a fast, easy-to-use, and secure geocoder.
+With Geocodio, you can upload a spreadsheet of hundreds or even millions of addresses and get all of the Census boundaries within minutes.